Anshuman1812-lab/Automated-Threat-Detection/README.md

 ## Future Enhancements
 Integration of machine learning models for advanced threat detection.
-Real-time alerting mechanisms for immediate response to detected threats.
 Enhanced user interface for easier configuration and monitoring.